Effective Date: July 23, 2023

 Notice of Financial Incentives

 We may offer you certain financial incentives permitted by the CCPA that can result in different prices, rates, or quality levels.
 For some incentives, we may ask to collect or share your personal information, such as name, contact information, professional information, account information, or shopping transaction information.
-We have determined that the value of these incentives to us are reasonably related to the value of the personal information we receive and otherwise process in connection with these incentives, based on our reasonable but sole determination.
+We have determined that the value of these incentives to us is reasonably related to the value of the personal information we receive and otherwise process in connection with these incentives, based on our reasonable but sole determination.
 We estimate the value of the personal information we receive and otherwise process in connection with these incentives by considering the expense we incur in collecting and processing the personal information, as well as the expenses related to facilitating the incentives.

 The terms applicable to each incentive are provided at the time an eligible individual is offered an opportunity to participate.
 Interested individuals can opt-in to these incentives by following the instructions presented at the time the offer is made.
 Participating individuals may withdraw from our incentives at any time by following the instructions provided in connection with each offering or calling (855) 868-5067.
 Participating individuals may also opt out of receiving marketing communications upon request.